gitlabhq/omnibus-gitlab/doc/common_installation_problems/README.md

 gitlab-ctl reconfigure`, which will run a `chcon --recursive` command on `/var/opt/gitlab/.ssh`.

+This behavior is fixed by the addition of the runtime dependency `policycoreutils-python` in RHEL6 and RHEL7, which allows context to be set permanently using `semanage`.

 #### All systems

 The git user is created, by default, with a locked password, shown by `'!'` in